swiftlang/swift-evolution/proposals/0NNN-default-target-settings.md

 For compatibility with conditional compilation, empty default settings arrays are accepted and do not have any special meaning.

+This inheritance mechanism matches the existing behaivor of the settings definition APIs.
+This means that duplicates and invalid combinations are perimitted.
+This situations are handled either by later stages of package validation or by the build tools themselves.
+In many cases, this results in "last entry wins" semantics.

 ### Restrictions

-There are two cases that present extra complexity.
+There are two cases that present extra complexity: unsafe flags and conditions.

 The `unsafeFlags` setting has special semantic meaning and plays an important role in dependency resolution.
-Settings inheritance, even with its simplistic model, makes the existing implementation more complex.
+Settings inheritance, even with its simplistic model, makes the existing implementation more complex and has nontrivial security implications.
-To avoid needing to update this logic, `unsafeFlags` are considered an invalid default.
+To avoid needing to rework this logic, `unsafeFlags` are considered an invalid default and are rejected during manifest validation.

 Another area of complexity is conditional inheritance.
 Default settings can have conditions, just like regular target settings.
-But the **inheritance** marker itself does not accept conditions.
+However, the `inherited` placeholder setting it self does not accept conditions.

 ## Source compatibility

 Because this is a purely additive change.

 It is worth noting that there is now a semantic difference between a target omitting a settings array and an empty array.
-However, because this difference only matters when defaults are present, so it will not have any impact on existing package manifests.
+However, because this difference only matters when defaults are present, it will not have any impact on existing package manifests.

 ## ABI compatibility